allomambo/queso/docs/components/scrollable.md

 -   **Semantic Structure:** Proper container structure for scrollable content
 -   **Visual Indicators:** Optional automatic shadows or custom indicators provide visual feedback about scroll state
 -   **Event Handling:** Events can be used to implement infinite scrolling or other accessibility features
+-   **Scroll Affordance:** Content remains scrollable via keyboard, wheel, and touch when scrollbars are hidden; prefer `shadows` or indicator slots so overflow is still discoverable

 ## CSS